otrw/docker-projects/libation/README.md

    - Install and run the [Libation desktop app](https://github.com/rmcrackan/Libation/releases).
    - Locate your `AccountSettings.json` (usually in your `$HOME` directory).
-   - Copy them into a local directory named `config`.
+   - Copy them into the local directory `config`.

 3. **Create `docker-compose.yml`**
   Create the following and save to `/libation-docker/docker-compose.yml`